Session 2 will start at 6 p.m. CT and will be carried on ESPNU and WatchESPN.

 A name synonymous with Purdue wrestling, Scott Hinkel became the Boilermakers' 13th head coach in school history in 2007, after 14 years as a Purdue assistant.
-After becoming the only head coach in Purdue history to post a winning dual record in his first three seasons, Hinkel stands at 68-49-2 after six years, and led the Boilermakers to their first NWCA Top-30 All-Academic Team Ranking in school history in 2010.
+After becoming the only head coach in Purdue history to post a winning dual record in his first three seasons, Hinkel stands at 74-57-2 after seven years, and led the Boilermakers to their first NWCA Top-30 All-Academic Team Ranking in school history in 2010.

 The 2009-10 season was the greatest example of Hinkel's outstanding leadership as the Boilermakers had their best showing at the Big Ten Conference Championships since 2004, their highest number of NCAA Championship qualifiers over the last decade and the most individual NWCA All-Academic honors in school history.
 On the strength of seven placewinners, Purdue amassed 76 points at the conference championships and finished sixth in the team standings.
 All seven Big Ten placers advanced to the national championships, guiding the Old Gold and Black to a 30th-place finish, including 125-pound freshman All-America Cashé Quiroga.

 The 2008-09 season resulted in the Boilermakers' best NCAA Championship performance under Hinkel, as they took home a 23rd-place finish with 24.5 team points and Hinkel's first All-American award.
 Jake Patacsil led Hinkel's start to the program with a fifth-place finish at 149 pounds, becoming Purdue's first All-American since 2004 and starting a series of new marks on the Boilermakers' all-time record books.
 Hinkel's grapplers have accounted for 14 marks on the single-season record lists and 14 others on the Boilermakers' career record lists.
+In 2008 he was named Amateur Wrestling News' Top Rookie Coach of the Year.

 Having solidified his place among Purdue greats on the mat, Hinkel returned to Purdue in 1993 after spending three years teaching physical education and history and serving as the head wrestling coach at East Chicago (Ind.)
 Central High School.
 With the school and wrestling program just five years old upon his arrival, Hinkel quickly made an impact on the scene.
 He coached the school's first state champion in 1993 and guided his team to a fifth-place finish at the Indiana State High School Championships that same year.
 Hinkel's team compiled a 40-16 dual meet record (.714 winning percentage) during his three-year tenure.